Guarani language

-It is spoken by communities in neighboring countries, including parts of northeastern Argentina, southeastern Bolivia and southwestern Brazil, and is a second official language of the Argentine province of Corrientes since 2004; it is also an official language of Mercosur.
+Variants of the language are spoken by communities in neighboring countries including parts of northeastern Argentina, southeastern Bolivia and southwestern Brazil.
+It is a second official language of the Argentine province of Corrientes since 2004 and the Brazilian city of Tacuru since 2010.
+Guarani is also one of the three official languages of Mercosur, alongside Spanish and Portuguese.

-Guaraní is one of the most widely spoken American languages, and remains commonly used among the Paraguayan people and neighboring communities.
+Guarani is one of the most widely spoken Native American languages and remains commonly used among the Paraguayan people and neighboring communities.
 This is unique among American languages; language shift towards European colonial languages (in this case, the other official language of Spanish) has otherwise been a nearly universal phenomenon in the Western Hemisphere, but Paraguayans have maintained their traditional language while also adopting Spanish.

-Jesuit priest Antonio Ruiz de Montoya, who in 1639 published the first written grammar of Guarani in a book called Tesoro de la lengua guaraní (Treasure of the Guarani Language / The Guarani Language Thesaurus), described it as a language "so copious and elegant that it can compete with the most famous [of languages]".

 The name "Guarani" is generally used for the official language of Paraguay.
 However, this is part of a dialect chain, most of whose components are also often called Guarani.

 History

-While Guarani, in its Classical form, was the only language spoken in the expansive missionary territories, Paraguayan Guaraní has its roots outside of the Jesuit Reductions.
+While Guarani, in its Classical form, was the only language spoken in the expansive missionary territories, Paraguayan Guarani has its roots outside of the Jesuit Reductions.

 Modern scholarship has shown that Guarani was always the primary language of colonial Paraguay, both inside and outside the reductions.
 Following the expulsion of the Jesuits in the 18th century, the residents of the reductions gradually migrated north and west towards Asunción, a demographic shift that brought about a decidedly one-sided shift away from the Jesuit dialect that the missionaries had curated in the southern and eastern territories of the colony.

-By and large, the Guaraní of the Jesuits shied away from direct phonological loans from Spanish.
-Instead, the missionaries relied on the agglutinative nature of the language to formulate calque terms from native morphemes.
-This process often led the Jesuits to employ complicated, highly synthetic terms to convey Western concepts.
+By and large, the Guarani of the Jesuits shied away from direct phonological loans from Spanish.
+Instead, the missionaries relied on the agglutinative nature of the language to formulate new precise translations or calque terms from Guarani morphemes.
+This process often led the Jesuits to employ complicated, highly synthetic terms to convey European concepts.
 By contrast, the Guarani spoken outside of the missions was characterized by a free, unregulated flow of Hispanicisms; frequently, Spanish words and phrases were simply incorporated into Guarani with minimal phonological adaptation.

 A good example of that phenomenon is found in the word "communion".
 The Jesuits, using their agglutinative strategy, rendered this word "Tupârahava", a calque based on the word "Tupâ", meaning God.
-In modern Paraguayan Guaraní, the same word is rendered "komuño".
+In modern Paraguayan Guarani, the same word is rendered "komuño".

 Following the out-migration from the reductions, these two distinct dialects of Guarani came into extensive contact for the first time.
 The vast majority of speakers abandoned the less colloquial, highly regulated Jesuit variant in favor of the variety that evolved from actual use by speakers in Paraguay.
-This contemporary form of spoken Guaraní is known as Jopará, meaning "mixture" in Guarani.
+This contemporary form of spoken Guarani is known as Jopará, meaning "mixture" in Guarani.